geojeff/sproutcore-examples/apps/flot_oil_spills/README.md

 ToDos
 -----

+* When a selection is active, and the highlight circle is drawn, a window resize will clear the highlight, and it is not redrawn after completion of the window resizing.

 * The sc_require in main_page.js is not getting Flot included properly (this app has its own flot view, and does not use the view in flot-integration).
   Errors show with sc-server and sc-build, but Flot still works.
 Something wrong on the require though.